 Other benefits and home remedies with Solanum nigrum leaves

 - It is a diuretic and hence helps in the discharge of urine.
 A decoction made from the leaves and stem of the plant helps this purpose.

-- The leaves of the Solanum nigrum is a natural home remedy to treat digestive problems.
-The juice of the leaves is good for flatulence, peptic ulcers and dysentry.
+- The leaves of the Solanum nigrum are a natural home remedy to treat digestive problems.
+The juice of the leaves is good for flatulence, peptic ulcers, and dysentery.
 An infusion of the plant is good for abdominal upsets.

 - The leaves and fruits are said to cure fever.
 A decoction made from fresh or dried leaves helps to reduce fever.

-- A paste made from the plant can be applied on burns to get relief.
+- A paste made from the plant can be applied to burns to get relief.

 - The paste of the leaves can also be applied as a poultice over rheumatic joints and for eruptive skin disorders.

 - The green berries can be mashed and massaged locally to treat ringworms.

 - The bruised leaves used externally are said to ease pain and reduce inflammation.

 - A quarter cup of the juice of the leaf taken thrice a day for the duration of the period relieves painful periods.
 This should be continued for a couple of cycles